 Blockchains promise transparency.
 But privacy rules such as the European Union’s GDPR (which goes into effect on May 25) require personal stuff be deletable on demand.
 “If we can really erase the data,” Chu said, “then how can [a] distributed ledger be trusted?”

 In fact, there is currently no acceptable way to both store data on a ledger and also comply with GDPR.
 Chu said GDPR’s scope for what qualifies as personal data (“any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier”) is “too wide.”

 A variety of upstart platforms outside of Taiwan, such as Steemit, AKASHA, and Minds are also trying to give users independence from centralized organizations with blockchains.
 This month, Recode reported that even Facebook made an internal group to explore potential uses for blockchain technology.

 Minds CEO Bill Ottman said he views “the push towards decentralization as a gradual process.”
 His team’s open-source social network, headquartered in Connecticut, runs advertising, crowdfunding payments, and a contribution reward system on Ethereum.
-But because it couldn’t find solutions that met its needs for traffic, storage, and a backend network with a large enough size to prevent disruption from spam attacks or hackers—for now, all the other data required to run the social media network remains outside of distributed ledgers.
+But because it couldn’t find solutions that met its needs for traffic, storage, and a back-end network with a large enough size to prevent disruption from spam attacks or hackers, for now all the other data required to run the social media network remains outside of distributed ledgers.